1. Bring a “sensory travel kit.”

 4. Stop for frequent breaks during car trips.

 Sitting still for a long time in a small space can be hard for all kids.
 It can be especially hard for kids with sensory processing issues.
 Leave enough time in your plans so you can stop every few hours for a 10-minute break.

 If your child needs quiet time, map out parks or rest areas along your route.
 If your child

-needs more sensory input, kick a soccer ball around.
+, kick a soccer ball around.
 Or, if you stop at a service area, bring your child inside with you to pick out snacks for the road.

 5. Give yourself extra time.

 Schedule some extra time to get to the airport or your destination.
 It can reduce the chances that your child—or you—will feel overloaded by the stress of hurrying through a new situation.
 It may also prevent an anxiety-related meltdown.

 And if at any point during your travel you’re feeling stressed, don’t hesitate to take a break for yourself.
 If you can stay calm, it can help keep your child calm, too.

 6. Look for quiet corners during airport waits.